How do I know if the Wisconsin Department of Revenue requires me to file my clients' income tax returns electronically?

 I no longer file 50 or more tax returns.
 Am I still required to file electronically?

-The rule provides that you must file electronically if you filed 50 or more tax returns in 2017.
-If filing returns electronically for 2018 would create an undue hardship, you can request a waiver from the e-filing requirement as explained in
+The rule provides that you must file electronically if you filed 50 or more tax returns in 2022.
+If filing returns electronically in 2023 would create an undue hardship, you can request a waiver from the e-filing requirement as explained in

 What are the consequences if I don't file my clients' tax returns electronically?

-At the present time, Wisconsin Administrative Code section Tax 2.08 does not impose penalties for noncompliance with the rule.
+At the present time, sec.
+Tax 2.08, Wis.
+Adm.
+Code, does not impose penalties for noncompliance with the rule.
 However, the department will reevaluate the need for penalties based on the level of voluntary compliance.

-Since Administrative Code section Tax 2.08 applies to returns of persons other than corporations, am I required to file fiduciary and partnership returns electronically?
+Since sec.
+Tax 2.08, Wis.
+Adm.
+Code, applies to returns of persons other than corporations, am I required to file fiduciary and partnership returns electronically?

 Yes.
-The Administrative Code section Tax 2.08 requires fiduciary returns (Form 2) and partnership returns (Form 3) to be filed electronically, if the department has provided notification of the requirement to electronically file at least 90 days prior to the due date of the first tax return to be filed electronically.
+Section Tax 2.08, Wis.
+Adm.
+Code, requires fiduciary returns (Form 2) and partnership returns (Form 3) to be filed electronically if the department has provided notification of the requirement to electronically file at least 90 days prior to the due date of the first tax return to be filed electronically.

 As a preparer, how do I benefit from filing tax returns electronically?

-- assures that the return was received by IRS and DOR, and
+- Assures that the return was received by IRS and DOR

-- clients are happier because they get refund faster.
+- Makes clients happier because they get refunds faster

 What are the costs of filing returns electronically?